Prodigy Aerial Silk (Aerial Fabric / Tissus) - Low Stretch Aerial Silks - 280cm width

-The Prodigy Silks are woven with a tricot warp knit, giving them a small amount of bounce without making them so stretchy as to drain your energy while climbing.
+The Prodigy Silks are woven with a tricot warp knit, giving them a small amount of bounce (Low-Stretch does not mean zero-stretch) without making them so stretchy as to drain your energy while climbing.
 This gives them enough cushioning for drops while leaving you with the stamina for long performances and routines.
-These may not be the best for learning drops; however, see our own Firetoys Aerial Silks for more cushioning silks.

 At 2.8m/110 inches wide, these are excellent for cocoons and width-based wraps.
 They’re also perfect as a yoga hammock or silks hammock/loop/sling!
 You can find our 6m Aerial Yoga sets with this fabric here.

-Although they’re wide, at 40 denier, they won't be too bulky for most aerialists' hands!
+Although they’re wide, at 40 deniers, they won't be too bulky for most aerialists' hands!

 These silks have a beautiful shine, giving a fantastic look to any performance while remaining grippy enough to climb easily.
 They also have just enough weight to stay in place for you without weighing you down while wrapping.